zombikitty/zombikitty/README.md

 DNI (do not interact) list

 We dont have a proper dni, we just block freely if we dislike you.

+Hazbin hotel / Helluva boss fans, dni unless we do or uf

 ![image](https://github.com/user-attachments/assets/dc67c3f7-bd52-4fc4-b2bb-bb3e54f04bf5)